 Former Vice President Joe Biden

 Joe Biden previously served as Vice President during the Obama administration.
 Biden was also a senator of Delaware.
-His platform supports the abolishment of the death penalty, raising the federal minimum wage to $15 per hour, two-year colleges should be free, developing new nuclear technologies, a voluntary buyback gun program and to expand Medicare.
+Biden’s platform supports the abolishment of the death penalty, raising the federal minimum wage to $15 per hour, two-year colleges should be free, developing new nuclear technologies, a voluntary buyback gun program and to expand Medicare.
 In RealClearPolitics, Biden leads the polls with a 28.4 percent.

 “Across the country, health care premiums are rising because of President Trump,” Joe Biden said in a Twitter post.
 His attempts to tear down Obamacare have rattled the insurance marketplace and driven up costs for hard working Americans.
 It’s unacceptable.”